Rev. March 31, 2018

-A 529-page Preliminary Assessment (32 MB PDF) released to Northern Dynasty Minerals Ltd. investors in February 2011 offers some preliminary mine development plans.
-The study includes information on mining types (open pit and underground); infrastructure needs, such as port site, access roads, warehouses and water systems; and tailings impoundment designs.
+Preliminary Assessment – Out of date document that includes an initial vision of what would be required to develop a larger portion of the deposit.
+It includes information on mining types (open pit and underground); infrastructure needs, such as port site, access roads, warehouses and water systems; and tailings impoundment designs.
 View map of preliminary mine site layout.

 Why is this mine so controversial?

 The location of the deposit is near the headwaters of the Nushagak and Kvichak rivers, where tens of millions of sockeye salmon return each year, representing approximately half of Bristol Bay’s total sockeye salmon production.
 According to an economic report developed by the University of Alaska Anchorage, the Bristol Bay fishery is the source of about half the world’s wild sockeye salmon harvest, and is the world’s most valuable salmon fishery.
 The proposed Pebble mine has entered national debate due to potential perceived risks to salmon fisheries used by commercial, subsistence and sport fishers.
 Mining opponents believe the mine’s potential economic benefits do not outweigh its risks to the region’s fish, wildlife and the people who depend upon them.
 Project supporters either believe the risks are acceptable or that any such risks could be adequately mitigated, and are worth taking in exchange for the potential economic benefits.

 Why are some groups in favor of developing the Pebble mine?